ibmresilient/resilient-community-apps/fn_extrahop/README.md

 | 1.1.0 | 04/2023 | Use mod_time instead of update_time in poller.
 Convert rules/workflows to playbooks |
 | 1.0.0 | 06/2022 | Initial Release |

+### 1.1 Changes
+In v1.1, the existing rules and workflows have been replaced with playbooks.
+This change is made to support the ongoing, newer capabilities of playbooks.
+Each playbook has the same functionality as the previous, corresponding rule/workflow.

+If upgrading from a previous release, notice that the previous release's rules/workflows remain in place.
+Both sets of rules and playbooks are active.
+For manual actions, playbooks will have the same name as it's corresponding rule, but with "(PB)" added at the end.

+You can continue to use the rules/workflows.
+But migrating to playbooks will provide greater functionality along with future app enhancements and bug fixes.

+**NOTE** Starting with version 1.1.0 of the ExtraHop app for SOAR:
+* The poller uses ExtraHop detection `mod_time` field to determine which detections to pull in to SOAR.
+* The poller includes an optional `polling_lookback` parameter in the app.config that can be used to look back the specified number of minutes when the poller starts or restarts to pull in "older" detections.
+If not specified in the app.config, the poller uses a look back of zero minutes.
+* The function `ExtraHop Reveal(x) search detections` takes an optional `mod_time` parameter used for searching detections in ExtraHop.

 ---

 ## Overview